 - Torx T10 screwdriver (magnetized)

 - Torx T6 screwdriver (magnetized)

 - Flat-blade screwdriver

 Preliminary Step

 Removing the Optical Drive

-1. Disconnect the sensor cable from the temperature sensor on top of the optical drive and remove the two T10 screws from the optical drive clip on the logic board.
+Disconnect the sensor cable from the temperature sensor on the top of the optical drive.
+Use a T10 screwdriver to remove the screw on the flexible cable mounting clip.
+Disconnect the flexible cable.